2021 TV Production

 2021 Sport Australia Hall of Fame – Heroes and Legends

-The Sport Australia Hall of Fame has transitioned the historical Induction and Awards Program to prime time, free-to-air-television and this year, is proud to bring to life Heroes and Legends – a Celebration of the 2021 Sport Australia Hall of Fame which showcases the stars and stories of the nation’s most loved sporting heroes.
+The Sport Australia Hall of Fame has transitioned the historical Induction and Awards Program to prime time, free-to-air-television and this year, brought to life Heroes and Legends – a Celebration of the 2021 Sport Australia Hall of Fame which showcased the stars and stories of the nation’s most loved sporting heroes.

-This year, as well as elevating two Members to Legend status in the Hall of Fame, SAHOF welcomes eight new Inductees as they join 586 others in Australia’s greatest sporting team.
+This year, as well as elevating two Members to Legend status in the Hall of Fame, SAHOF welcomed eight new Inductees as they join 578 others in Australia’s greatest sporting team.
 Find out who wins the 2021 The Don Award and the inaugural The Dawn Award, as well as the winner of the News Corp Magical Moments competition; the 2021 SAHOF Hall of Fame Moment.

 But it is more than just a sports ceremony…

-With thanks to Sport Australia, fans can again enjoy all the excitement and emotion of Australian sport’s most prestigious event when the Seven Network broadcasts Australia’s Sporting Heroes and Legends – a Celebration of the 2021 Sport Australia Hall of Fame.
+With thanks to Sport Australia and the Australian Institute of Sport, supported by Sportscover and Victoria University and produced by JAMTV Australia, fans can again enjoy all the excitement and emotion of Australian sport’s most prestigious event when the Seven Network broadcasts Australia’s Sporting Heroes and Legends – a Celebration of the 2021 Sport Australia Hall of Fame.

 Legend of Australian Sport

 Equipped with athletic prowess, a fierce temperament and an untamed primal force, Lillee burst onto the cricket scene at the age of 20 and quickly established himself as a magnificent opening bowler who terrorised batsmen around the world during an illustrious 13-year career.